What To Text After a First Date

 Let’s finish off with some suggested templates for what to text after a first date, depending on how it went.

-Have a read, see which ones sound like you, then tweak them to make them your own.
-Here’s what to text after a first date if…
+So have a read, see which ones sound like you, then tweak the following messages to make them your own.

 1) If The Date Went Well